lambda-music/lambda-music/arguments.md

 local exec scheme + pulsar + repl + gui $open{$} +
 ```

-The first column denotes the name of macro-command.
+The first column of each line denotes the name of macro-command.

 ```
 > lamu do local --open=/foo/bar/bum.scm